consulo/consulo-dev.github.io/docs/basics/ide_development_instance.md

 This information is stored in a different location than for the [installed IDE itself](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs).

 ### Sandbox Home Location for Gradle-Based Plugin Projects
-For Gradle-based plugins, the default Sandbox Home location is defined by the IntelliJ Platform `gradle-intellij-plugin`.
+For Gradle-based plugins, the default Sandbox Home location is defined by the Consulo `gradle-intellij-plugin`.
 See [Configuring a Gradle Plugin Project](/tutorials/build_system/prerequisites.md) for more information about specifying a Sandbox Home location.
 The default Sandbox Home location for Gradle-based plugin projects is:
 * **Windows** `<Project Dir>\build\idea-sandbox`
 * **Linux or macOS** `<Project Dir>/build/idea-sandbox`

 ### Sandbox Home Location for DevKit-Based Plugin Projects
-For DevKit-based plugins, the default Sandbox Home location is defined in the IntelliJ Platform Plugin SDK.
+For DevKit-based plugins, the default Sandbox Home location is defined in the Consulo Plugin SDK.
 See specifying the [Sandbox Home for DevKit Projects](/basics/getting_started/setting_up_environment.md) for more information.
 The default Sandbox Home directory location for DevKit-based plugin projects is:
 * **Windows:** `<User home>\.<product_system_name><product_version>\system\plugins-sandbox\`